-On June 28, 2019, we modified the \$5.0 million related party loan and the accounting method used for the changes to the loan resulted in the recognizing a \$2.6 million loss on debt extinguishment.
+On June 28, 2019, we modified the \$5.0 million related party loan with Mr. Schutte and the accounting method used for the changes to the loan resulted in the recognition of a \$2.6 million loss on debt extinguishment.